FactorySimPy/FactorySimPy/docs/basic_components.md

 3. "STALLED_ACCUMULATING_STATE": a belt (configured to be accumulating) becomes stalled when it has an item that is ready to be taken by the destination node.

 4. "STALLED_NONACCUMULATING_STATE: a belt (configured to be non-accumulating) becomes stalled when it has an item that is ready to be taken by the destination node.
+It will allow an item to be pushed onto belt if and only if the first slot is empty.

 Conveyors can be either `accumulating` or `non-accumulating`: